 |1001-1600||4 Minuscules||1 Old Latin||18 Minuscules, Byzantine Lectionary||Theophylact|

 The oldest manuscript we have on the Pauline Epistles, Papyrus 65 (±225 A.D.) has “babes”.
-Yet an ancient translation a Sahidic (Old Egyptian, used in the southern parts of Egypt) of that same period has “gentle”.
+Yet an ancient translation a Sahidic (Old Egyptian) of that same period has “gentle”.
 An ancient translation proves that a Greek document with that version had been in use at that time and at that place.
-During the same period two Church Fathers, Clement and Origen quote both versions.
-Origen, who left us a commentary on every sentence of the New Testament, quoted “gentle” thrice, but “babes” only once, while Clement has a score of two for each!
+During the same period, Origen who left us a commentary on every sentence of the New Testament, quoted “gentle” thrice, but “babes” only once, while Clement has a score of two for each!

-Worldwide biblical scholars accept the Alexandrian Text type as the superior, and in most cases nearest to the original autographs, having the least amount of deviating variations.
-In this case and in most case two Greek manuscripts, the Sinaiticus and the Vaticanus have “babes” while two ancient translations from the same type, the Sahidic and the Fayyumic have “gentle”.
+Worldwide biblical scholars accept the Alexandrian Text type as the superior.
+In this verse both the Sinaiticus and the Vaticanus have “babes” while the Sahidic and the Fayyumic, both also Alexandrian, have “gentle”.

 Judging on the manuscript evidence, “babes” should be favoured.

-This could be why the UBS – Text favours “babes”, but warns that they consider their choice only as a “C”, meaning “…there is a considerable degree of doubt whether the text (babes) or the apparatus (gentle) contains the superior reading.”
+Though the UBS – Text favours “babes”, it rates its own choice only as a “C”, meaning “…there is a considerable degree of doubt whether the text (babes) or the apparatus (gentle) contains the superior reading.”

 2. Internal Criteria.

 1. A reading error.
 The preceding word ends on an “N” (egenēthemen).
-Bear in mind that at that time Greek had been written in scriptio continua, leaving no spaces between words.
-In such a case a double “N” could easily be mistaken for a single, and visa versa.
+At that time Greek had been written in scriptio continua, leaving no spaces between words.
+A double “N” could easily be mistaken for a single, and visa versa.

-But another reading error was as easily made.
-When the last word in a line ended on a “N”, that N was not written, but indicated by a horizantal line above the preceding letter.
-How easily could that be missed, especially if both possibilities makes good sense!
+2. But another reading error was as easily made.
+When the last word in a line ended on a “N”, that N sometimes was not written out but indicated by a horizontal line above the preceding letter.
+That could easily be missed.

 It is easy to explain how this variation could have originated, yet it could have gone in any direction.
-The internal evidence brings us no further to any certain choice as to what Paul had written to the Thessalonians in the first place!
+The internal evidence brings us no further to any certain decision.
 We need something else!

 3. Intrinsic Criteria.

-The only other evidence that can help us discern which version could be the original, and which the deviating variation, is the intrinsic evidence, looking at the typical language, grammar and words Paul himself used, as well as the context in which this variation occurs.
+Let us look at the typical language, grammar and words Paul himself used, as well as the context in which this variation occurs.

-1. The word itself.
-The word “gentle” (ēpioi) is found in the New Testament only in 2 Timothy 2:24 where Paul mentions it as a requirement of the servant of God.
-Yet Paul himself uses “babes” (nēpioi) ne less than twelve times.
+1. The word “gentle” (ēpioi) is found in the New Testament only in 2 Timothy 2:24 where Paul mentions it as a requirement of the servant of God.
+Yet Paul himself uses “babes” (nēpioi) no less than twelve times.
 But in each instance “babes” refer to his converts, and never to himself.
-According to the way Paul used the words, preference should be given to “gentle”.

-bear in mind that it is either the one or the other.
-Either he presents himself as a “baby”, or he presents himself as “gentle” to the Thessalonians.
+Bear in mind that he either presents himself as a “baby”, or he presents himself as “gentle” to the Thessalonians.

 The manuscript criteria give a little favour to the choice of “babes” over “gentle”.

-How the variation could have originated is easily explained, but that gives no indication of which could have been the original and which the deviating variation.
+How the variation could have originated is easily explained, but that gives no indication of which could have been the original.